 Making MS Treatment Decisions

-In 1992, there were no drugs approved to treat multiple sclerosis.
-Today, there are several drug treatments available for MS. "The future has never looked brighter for MS," says Aaron Miller, M.D., medical director of the Corinne Goldsmith Dickinson Center for Multiple Sclerosis at Mount Sinai Medical Center in New York City.
-And, he adds, "I anticipate that in the next 15 to 18 months, we'll have perhaps another four new multiple sclerosis drug treatments."
+As recently as 1992, there were no drugs approved to treat multiple sclerosis.
+Today however, there are several drug treatments available for MS. "The future has never looked brighter for [people with] MS," says Aaron Miller, M.D., medical director of the Corinne Goldsmith Dickinson Center for Multiple Sclerosis at Mount Sinai Medical Center in New York City.
+And, he adds, "I anticipate that in the [near future], we'll have perhaps another four new multiple sclerosis drug treatments."

 While some of the newer therapies can delay progression and modify the course of the disease, others can help with flare-ups and ease the symptoms of MS-related issues.
 This guide will help you understand the different options in multiple sclerosis treatment and their benefits.